 Seldom do I publish a recipe that brings me so many memories.
 Pear empanadas were my favorite snack as a girl, my grandmother used to buy them, and we ate the empanadas with tea in the afternoon when I came home from school.
 In the 11 years I’ve been in the USA, I keep thinking of the empanadas, but I never found a recipe, even one close, for inspiration.
 Finally, I decided I was going to try and see what I was able to bake.

 My husband laughs because I have a terrible memory for many things, I can see a movie a thousand times and have no idea what will happen at the end because I forget, but with flavors, it’s quite the opposite.
-I can evoke some dishes in my head like it was yesterday, and these empanadas are accurate; I feel like a girl again eating them … if someone grew up eating these empanadas, please make them.
+I can evoke some dishes in my head like yesterday, and these empanadas are accurate; I feel like a girl again eating them… if someone grew up eating them, please make them.
 I have rarely felt such joy eating something.

 for the filling,